MirkMart/Lab_CompGeno/2024/09_GeneAnnotation_functional_enrichment/README.md

     gene_ID\tGO_ID1, GO_ID2, GO_ID3, ....
     ```

 There are two types of test statistics we can choose: Fisher's exact test which is based on **gene counts**, and a Kolmogorov-Smirnov like test which computes enrichment based on **gene scores**, which consider p-values.
+There are also many algorithms that can be choosen to perform a ranking of the GO terms obtained.
+We will use `elim` because it can decrease the redundancy of the annotation result taking into consideration GO term hierarchy.

 An example of how to perform an enrichment analysis is present [here](./GO_enrichment.R).